Unified state power: Evolution

-Unity of deliberation and action, and the unified exercise of state power
+China

 "In our country, the National People's Congress is the supreme state organ of power, which embodies the will of the people of the whole country and exercises national sovereignty on behalf of the people of the whole country.
 It is above other central organs, neither on an equal footing nor constrained by them.
 On the contrary, other central organs are organised by it, and must implement the laws and resolutions it makes, and are accountable to and supervised by it in the process of implementing laws and resolutions."

 — — Chinese academic Xu Chongde, who served as one of the key drafters of China's 1982 constitution.

 In Chinese political terminology, what other communist states called unified power has been commonly coined "the unity of deliberation and action".
 In other cases, it has been subsumed into the more general term, democratic centralism, which is directly stipulated in the constitution.
 Others, such as academic Wang Xu, contend that "the essence of democratic centralism is the unity of deliberation and action".
 According to scholar Huang Guozheng, unified power combines centralisation with democracy, unlike the separation of powers, which is a combination of decentralisation and democracy.
 When the SSOP and lower-level state organs (called the system of people's congress in China) implement unified policies, it is referred to as the "unified exercise of state power".

 Dong Biwu, a leading communist figure who served as president of the Supreme People's Court, surmised the Chinese approach to unified power as follows, "our system is unified in deliberation and action, and the organs exercising state power are the people's congresses at all levels and the people's governments at all levels that they produce."
 Scholar Du Qiangqiang surmises the Chinese state system as follows: "In our country's state power allocation system, the National People's Congress [the Chinese SSOP] occupies a superior position as the supreme state organ of power, implementing unified exercise of state power on behalf of the people."

 Since the SSOP acts as the embodiment of the popular will, some scholars, such as Zhai Xiaobo, when writing on the Chinese SSOP, have concluded that the SSOP cannot act unconstitutionally.
 The reason is that the SSOP is entrusted with the state's unlimited power and stands above all other state organs; no other organs supervise it.
 Academic Huang Mingtao disagrees, noting that as the holder of unlimited state power, it cannot itself threaten the constitutional order it creates.
 Moreover, its powers are delegated by the people, and so the people have the right to call out unconstitutional acts, he opines.